Phone numbers

 An addict presents as someone who repeatedly engages in a certain type of behaviour, whether this is in relation to a substance (such as alcohol or drugs) or an activity (such as gambling), despite the harm this causes.
 The harmful behaviour is repeated because it initially results in pleasurable or valuable outcomes for the person and ultimately, results in an emotional or physical dependence on the substance or activity.

-Addictions have an incredibly detrimental effect on a person’s quality of life, as well as their general health and wellbeing.
+Addictions have a detrimental effect on a person’s quality of life, as well as their general health and wellbeing.
 It impacts their families and friends, too.
-They can also result in a wide range of long-term physical and psychological problems.
+Addictions can also cause a wide range of long-term physical and psychological problems.

-At Priory, we’re able to offer expert treatment for addictions and addictive behaviours.
+At Priory, we offer expert treatment for addictions and addictive behaviours.
 We offer world class treatment for substance use disorders such as:

 • Alcohol